Battle of Dire Dawa: Battle

 The first attempt to storm Dire Dawa by the Somalis was made on July 17 at 04:30 with attacking forces totalling three mechanized battalions.
 The attack was repulsed at the cost of 79 Ethiopian soldiers dead; Ethiopians estimated the loss of Somalis twice as high.
 As a result of the attack, Somalis breached the Dire Dawa airfield destroying an F-5E aircraft of the Ethiopian 9th Air Force with an RPG.

-The second phase of the assault was launched on 17 August 1977, with Somalian forces totalling a Infantry battalion and 32 tanks.
+The second phase of the assault was launched on 17 August 1977, with Somalian forces consisting of an infantry battalion and 32 tanks.
 On the outskirts of the city, three Somali tanks were destroyed by mines.
 Somali tanks managed to pass the Ethiopian resistance and break through to the airfield near the city; during the assault the entire airfield was damaged, including the control tower.
 Nine aircraft were destroyed and at least one more damaged; one Ethiopian M-41 tank and a fuel storage facility were destroyed as well.
 Ethiopia began an emergency transfer of reinforcements from Harar consisting in more militias, tanks and gun-mounted BRDMs, but only massive Ethiopian air raids were able to stop the Somali tanks, destroying 16 T-55s.
+At the end of the day the attackers ran out of steam and fled, leaving a trail of equipment that included tanks, armored cars, rocket launchers, artillery pieces, and hundreds of rifles and machine guns that were proudly put on display by the Ethiopians.
+Henceforth, the city was never seriously at risk of falling.